drts01/notes/stackedit/presentations/2020-py-env.md

 ---
 ---

 Writing Python code is quite enjoyable.
-But
+This until you realize that one project's dependencies are not compatible with another's.
+O

+--

 ## Outline